infobsmi/b33s/helm/minio/README.md

 With NetworkPolicy enabled, traffic will be limited to just port 9000.

 For more precise policy, set `networkPolicy.allowExternal=true`.
-This will only allow pods with the generated client label to connect to MinIO.
+This will only allow pods with the generated client label to connect to B33S.
 This label will be displayed in the output of a successful install.

 ### Existing secret